mpaperno/MSFSTouchPortalPlugin/README.md

 ## Features

 * Connects automatically through SimConnect.
-* Allows getting data variables from simulator such as flight instruments or button/switch states.
+* Allows getting data variables from simulator at regular intervals, such as flight instruments, control surfaces, or switch states.
-* Allows triggering various aircraft components from a Touch Portal panel.
+* Allows triggering any interactive aircraft event via a Touch Portal Action, such as setting switches, adjusting control surfaces, radio frequencies, and so on.
-* Completely configurable to request any variable or trigger any even supported by the connected simulator, including with custom extensions like MobiFlight.
+* Completely configurable to request any variable or trigger any event supported by the connected simulator, including with custom extensions like MobiFlight.
-* Supports simulator system events as Touch Portal events.
+* Supports simulator system events (such as "flight loaded" or "sim started") as Touch Portal Events.
+* Allows simultaneous usage from multiple networked Touch Portal devices.

 ## Documentation